Morphisms of Neural Codes: Conclusion

 \section{Conclusion}

-The main contribution of our work is the definition of minimally non-convex codes provided in Section \ref{sec:framework}.
-Minimally non-convex codes and the poset $\ParCode$ yield a promising framework in which to situate both existing and future results.
+The main contribution of our work is the definition of morphism for combinatorial codes, and the notion of minimally non-convex codes that arises from it.
+Minimally non-convex codes and the poset $\ParCode$ yield a promising framework in which to investigate convex codes.
 Below we lay out a series of open questions, answers to which would be productive first steps towards characterizing minimally non-convex codes.

-\begin{question} In \cite{sunflowers} we describe an infinite family of minimally non-convex codes which do not have local obstructions, generalizing the code $\{3456, 123, 145, 256, 45, 56, 1,2,3,\emptyset\}$ of Theorem \ref{thm:nolocalobs}.
-Do there exist other such families, and if so can they be characterized in any way? \end{question}
+\begin{conjecture} In \cite{sunflowers} we describe an infinite family of minimally non-convex codes which do not have local obstructions, generalizing the code $\{3456, 123, 145, 256, 45, 56, 1,2,3,\emptyset\}$ of Theorem \ref{thm:nolocalobs}.
+We conjecture that there are minimally non-convex, locally good codes not already enumerated in this family. \end{conjecture}

-\begin{question} Are there any combinatorial structures that a minimally non-convex code is guaranteed to have? \end{question}

-\begin{question} What properties does $\ParCode$ have as an abstract poset?
-What properties does the down-set consisting of convex codes have?
-What properties does the up-set of non-convex codes have?\end{question}

-Beyond investigating minimally non-convex codes, it is worth better understanding morphisms themselves.
-We have shown that morphisms behave well with respect to some existing notions in the theory of convex codes, but there are still many relationships to investigate.
-We provide several possible future directions for such investigations below.

-\begin{question} Theorem \ref{thm:intersectioncomplete} implies that the isomorphism classes of (max-)intersection complete codes form a down-set in $\ParCode$.
-Which codes are ``minimally non-(max-)intersection complete"?
-That is, which codes have the property that they are not (max-)intersection complete, but every element below them in $\ParCode$ is? \end{question}

-\begin{question} After we shared a draft of this paper with her, Caitlin Lienkaemper used results of \cite{undecidability} to prove that locally good codes form a downset in $\ParCode$.
-Similarly to Question \ref{question:minnonmic}, what are the minimal elements of the complement of this downset?
-That is, which codes have the property that they are not locally good, but every code below them in $\ParCode$ is? \end{question}

-\begin{conjecture} If $\C$ has no local obstructions of the second kind, then every code below $\C$ in $\ParCode$ has no local obstructions of the second kind. \end{conjecture}

-\begin{conjecture} Every intersection complete code lies below a simplicial complex in $\ParCode$.
-More generally, every intersection complete code is the image of a simplicial complex. \end{conjecture}

-\begin{question} In \cite{toricideal} the authors describe a relationship between codes and toric ideals.
-Do morphisms have a natural algebraic interpretation in this context?
-If so, can we use our results to obtain new algebraic results in this context? \end{question}
+A hint as to why Conjecture \ref{conj:moremnc} may be true is that all the minimally non-convex codes of \cite{sunflowers} are only one element away from being intersection complete.
+However, there exist convex codes which are arbitrarily far from being intersection complete, and it is natural to expect that minimally non-convex codes lying above them in $\ParCode$ are likewise very far from being intersection complete.

+\begin{conjecture} The ``local obstructions of the second kind" of \cite{undecidability}, described in Definition \ref{def:localobs2}, provide a strengthening of the usual notion of local obstruction.
+Recall that a code without a local obstruction of the second kind is called ``locally great."
+We conjecture that locally great codes form a down-set in $\ParCode$. \end{conjecture}